RenardBleu/RenardBleu/README.md

 ### 📫 How to reach me:
 - Twitter : @renardbleu_of
 - Discord : renardbleu_of
-- Par mail : alexislabaste84100@gmail.com
+- Par mail : contact@teamrenard.fr